appsmithorg/appsmith-docs/website/docs/reference/widgets/currency-input.md

 <dd>

 Represents the text color of the widget, specified as a [CSS color value](https://developer.mozilla.org/en-US/docs/Web/CSS/color).
-It can also be manipulated programmatically using the JavaScript functions.
+Additionally, the font color can be programmatically modified using JavaScript functions.

 </dd>